‘Reaching capacity’: Healey pressures feds to address migrant shelter crisis, appoints new director

 Newly-arrived families are being housed in hotels and college dorms throughout Massachusetts.
 In August, Healey asked Massachusetts residents to house migrant families amid the growing shelter crisis.

+Officials said for months, the state’s emergency family shelter system has been expanding at an unsustainable rate, driven by increasing numbers of newly arriving migrant families and slower exits of families in long-term emergency shelter stays.

-Healey called on federal officials to expedite work authorizations for new families amid the record influx of migrants arriving in Massachusetts, and to provide federal funding and federal sites in Massachusetts to address the crisis.
+Healey called on federal officials to expedite work authorizations for new families amid the record influx of migrants arriving in Massachusetts, and to provide federal funding and federal sites in this state to address the crisis.

 “This is a federal problem that demands a federal solution,” Healey said.
 “Families are coming in through the federal system and the federal government must step in to support them.”